-Amazing about the BWT is the existence of an exact string matching algorithm that works directly on the transformed text.
+Amazing about the BWT is the existence of an exact string matching algorithm that works directly on the transformed text, the so-called backward search.
 Similar to the reconstruction step of the BWT, this algorithm also works in a back-to-front manner, by first searching the last character of the pattern in F. All occurring precursors in L are then compared to the next character in the pattern, matching ones are marked in F, and so on.